Hexamite

 Figure E1.

-Measurement of Position using the HE-US series
+Measurement of Position (echo ranging)

 If T0 is the time at which a burst of pulses is transmitted (see fig. E1 TX) and T1 is the time at which the transmitted burst is received (see fig. E1 RX), then the distance D from the sensor to the object can be determined.